ezryn-zaharoff/leetcode-solutions/README.md

 # Overview

-This repository is a place to share solutions to Leetcode questions using Python3, Java, JavaScript, C++ and SQL.
+This repository is a place to share solutions to Leetcode questions using Python3, Java, JavaScript, C++, Scala and SQL.

 ## Total Non-SQL Questions: 194